bacda/modelSnapshot/README.md

 Thus, each active generator gives only a partial prediction over the observation vector's dimensions, based on the presence of a characteristic pattern inferred in context $C$

-Generator therefore can be thought of as a reusable partial mapping

-$$
-g_k : C \rightarrow R^{(k)},
-$$

 #### Noisy-OR observation model
-The complete prediction of $x_t$ is is obtained by composing the predictions of all inferred active generators via a Noisy-OR observation model.
+As seen above, a generator's prediction specifies only a subset of observation dimensions in $x_t$.
+The complete prediction for $x_t$ is is obtained by composing the predictions of all inferred active generators via a Noisy-OR observation model.

-iven the inferred active generators $z$, the predicted observation is
+Given the inferred active generators $z$, the predicted observation is

 $$\hat{x}_t=1-\prod_{k:z_{t,k}=1}\left(1-R_k\right),$$